tapika/swupd/docs/testing.md

 `[LogTest(true)]`

+Log files must be committed into git as well, next to source codes - they represent golden recording of application flow.

-This attribute works in `Debug` configuration only - for release builds (and build machines) setting this flag is disabled.
+`LogTest` attribute works in `Debug or RelWithDebug` configurations only - for release builds (and build machines) setting this flag is disabled.
 (See `VerifyingLogTarget`class, `allowToCreatingLog` variable `#if DEBUG` protection).

-Log files must be committed into git as well, next to source codes - they represent golden recording of application flow.
+This is done to prevent log recording on build machine.

 ### From where logging can be performed ?

 Compared to normal unit testing - logging can be performed from any part of application.

-At the moment anything that is logged on levels `Info, Warn, Error, Fatal` will be logged / recorded and on levels `Debug, Trace` will be not.
+At the moment log levels `Info, Warn, Error, Fatal` will be logged and on levels `Debug, Trace` will be not.

 In future it's possible to improve filtering based on logger name and/or log level - at this moment there were no such need.
 In chocolatey all loggers are named according to their own class name, where all resides in `chocolatey` namespace.
 That's why we have as a filtering rule `chocolatey.*` - it will pick up all chocolatey classes.

+Logging from lower layers is ok if functionality is relatively complex, and you want to make sure that lower layers are executed correctly.
+If you want to log from lower layers - maybe makes sense to create separate unit test, especially focusing on that lower layer.

 ### What happens when log line does not match to logged line ?

-Exception will be thrown from place where logging was done.
+Exception will be thrown from place where logging was done causing test to fail.
 Exception is thrown only during unit testing, not for normal application.

 There is also possibility that developer has added `try-catch` block to guard against exception - then in this case same exception will be thrown from next logged line, in worst case scenario - at the end of test.